-Factor 4 (Excellent) 3(Good) 2(Satisfactory) l (Poor) 0 (no credit)

-Thoroughness Answers all questions Answers all Answers most of the Does not answer Makes little or no

-in the exercise questions in the questions in the many of the reasonable effort to

-completely and in the exercise but not exercise but not questions in the answer the questions

-appropriate order. completely and/or completely and/or posed in the assignment.

-not on the not in the make some

-appropriate order. appropriate order. reasonable effort to

-- . do so.

-Demonstrates Response Response Response Response Response demonstrates a

-Understanding demonstrates a demonstrates an very poor understanding

-of the Assignment understanding of the 0 of the subject matter

-and has come to an exercise and comes exercise.
-The the exercise but presented by the

-to a conclusion. assignment.

-conclusion student has justified student comes to of confusion on the

-and enunciated an may not be part of the student.

-appropriate appropriately The student's

-conclusion. conclusion, if any, is

-of the essay. not supported by

-the rest of the

-. essay.

-Documentation/ Student has cited Student has cited Student has not cited any

-Legal research (note: one excellent source • legal authorities or has

-for assignments, or two or more orr or ore cited authorities that are

-applied them good sources but irrelevant.

-has missed at least student has cited failed to establish

-through legal Appropriate sources 0 the relevance of

-···· · , · · · has done a poor job

-integrated well in of integrating them. or she has cited.

-principles learned in class or the integrated. the assignment.

-courseware is

-sufficient.)

-, F i F F F i=u Ceudane's

-Organization , , Essay is well Essay shows some Student's essay is in chaos.
-There is no

-very well; the reader can clearly but is difficult to very difficult to reasonable attempt to

-understand where follow.
-The student

-Different did not coherently.

-, , , should be.
-Essay may conerenciy.

-go back and forth separate thoughts

-appropriately. and did not

-made in the essay. appi opi iately. properly organize

-Separate paragraphs the essay.

-are used for separate P

-ideas.

-Critical Thinking and Shows good critical Shows adequate Shows minimal Shows no effort at critical

-Analysis thinking and analysis. thinking or analysis.
-The

-The student's points student's points make no

-are well argued and · · , sense.

-cited law to the facts arguments are

-of the given case in a , , , weak and

-clear and convincing unconvincing.

-manner. convincing. ancontinents.

-convincing.
+Factor 4 (Excellent) 3(Good) 2(Satisfactory) l (Poor) 0 (no credit) Thoroughness Answers all questions Answers all Answers most of the Does not answer Makes little or no Ū in the exercise questions in the questions in the many of the reasonable effort to completely and in the exercise but not exercise but not questions in the answer the questions appropriate order. completely and/or completely and/or exercise but does posed in the assignment. not on the not in the make some appropriate order. appropriate order. reasonable effort to do so.
+Demonstrates Response Response Response Response Response demonstrates a Understanding demonstrates a demonstrates an demonstrates some demonstrates some very poor understanding of the Assignment understanding of the understanding of of the subject matter and has come to an exercise.
+The the exercise but presented by the appropriate exercise and the to a conclusion.
+0 assignment. conclusion student has justified student comes to of confusion on the and enunciated an may not be part of the student. appropriate appropriately The student's conclusion. conclusion, if any, is of the essay. not supported by the rest of the essay.
+Documentation/ Student has cited Student has cited Student has cited Student has not cited any Legal research (note: one excellent source poor or legal authorities or has for assignments, or two or more but has missed the inappropriate cited authorities that are sources should be 0 best available OR authorities or has irrelevant. those obtained orr or or / student has cited failed to establish through legal Appropriate sources good sources but the relevance of research; for exam the sources that he essays, legal principles learned in integrated well in of integrating them. or she has cited. class or the integrated. the assignment. courseware is sufficient.)
+Organization Essay is organized Essay is well Essay shows some Essay is poorly Student's essay is in organización very well; the reader chaos.
+There is no but is difficult to very difficult to reasonable attempt to understand where follow.
+The student Different / did not coherently. , , , components of the should be.
+Essay may appropriately / essay are broken up separate thoughts follow argument is appropriately. between points and did not made in the essay. without using new properly organize Separate paragraphs paragraphs. the essay. are used for separate ideas.
+Critical Thinking and Shows excellent Shows good critical Shows adequate Shows minimal Shows no effort at critical Analysis thinking and analysis. critical thinking and critical thinking and thinking or analysis.
+The analysis.
+The analysis.
+The student's points make no is able to apply the are well argued and student's sense. cited law to the facts well supported. arguments are of the given case in a but are not weak and clear and convincing exceptionally unconvincing. manner. convincing.